Our Commitment to Privacy

 - your advisers (including, but not limited to, accountants, lawyers or other professional advisers) where authorised by you.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow third party processors to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 In any case where we share personal data with a third party controller (including, as appropriate, other members of the Neuberger Berman Group), the use by that third party of the personal data will be subject to the third party’s own privacy and data protection policies.

 Information about you in our possession may be transferred to other countries (which may include countries outside the United Kingdom, EEA or the country from which it originates, such as jurisdictions in which and through which transactions are effected; jurisdictions where your investments are held; jurisdictions from which you regularly receive or transmit information about your investments; or jurisdictions where our third parties conduct their activities).
-The above recipients of your personal data may also be based either within or outside the United Kingdom, EEA the country from which it originates (based primarily in North America or Asia).
+The above recipients of your personal data may also be based either within or outside the United Kingdom, EEA or the country from which it originates (based primarily in North America or Asia).

 You understand and accept that such other countries may have differing (and potentially less stringent) laws relating to the protection of your data and the degree of confidentiality afforded to the information it holds and that such information can become subject to the laws and disclosure requirements of such countries, including disclosure to governmental bodies, regulatory agencies and private persons, as a result of applicable governmental or regulatory inquiry, court order or other similar process.
 In addition, a number of countries have agreements with other countries providing for exchange of information for law enforcement, tax and other purposes.